org-metaeffekt/metaeffekt-inventory-script/README.md

 ## Configuration

-The package itself does not require configurations to run.
+The package itself does not require special configuration to run.
+It does take parameters from the command line though.

 The output is made to be read by filebeat.
 Processing scripts might expect well-formed json lines as input, therefore filebeat should be configured to put the script's data in its own separate index.